 Boulevard Gardens are public spaces beside local streets that are planted and maintained by residents.
-Boulevard Gardens can grow food and community, add beauty to neighbourhoods, provide habitat, and help manage storm water.
-These Guidelines provide information to residents on growing Boulevard Gardens, including where gardens are permitted, what approvals are required, what types of gardens are allowed, and the expectations for maintenance.
+Boulevard Gardens can grow community, add beauty to neighbourhoods, provide habitat, and help manage storm water.
+These Guidelines provide information to residents on growing Boulevard Gardens, including where gardens are permitted, what types of gardens are allowed, and the expectations for maintenance.